 The purpose of this article is to openly discuss our most recent product and why we chose plastic over any other material.
-The bottle is 100% recyclable, but we have received many valid concerns from our amazing Hueligan community about our decision-making process and we feel that you deserve to understand exactly why we chose to use plastic in the packaging of our Ready-to-drink Huel.
+The materials that make up our bottle are widely recyclable and the main bottle body uses 51% recycled plastic, but we have received many valid concerns from our amazing Hueligan community about our decision-making process and we feel that you deserve to understand exactly why we chose to use plastic in the packaging of our Ready-to-drink Huel.

 Although there is a negative element to using plastic, there’s also a huge positive here about bringing more people on our journey to get more people eating less meat.
 If we can take two steps forwards but one step back, we are still going in the right direction.

 Our mission is to make nutritionally complete, convenient, affordable food, with minimal impact on animals and the environment.